HIPAA Breach Notification Deadline Calculator

 What is the deadline for a business associate?

-A business associate must notify the covered entity of a breach without unreasonable delay and no later than 60 days after discovering it, under 45 CFR 164.410.
-The notice must identify each individual affected so far as possible and provide the information the covered entity needs to make its own notifications.
-Many business associate agreements require notice far faster than 60 days, sometimes within a few days, because the covered entity has to fit its own 60-day clock inside that window.
-Always follow the shorter of the rule and your contract.
+A business associate must notify the covered entity without unreasonable delay and no later than 60 days after discovery under 45 CFR 164.410.
+The notice must identify each affected individual to the extent possible and provide available information the covered entity needs for its notices.
+A business associate agreement may require earlier reporting, so review both the rule and the contract.

 Does every security incident require notification?